momentum-14-team-pumpkin/untitled-block-game/README.md

 Blocks of Time

+CONTROLS:

+Move using the Left and Right Arrow Buttons.
+Lift blocks using the Down Arrow Key
+Jump using the Space Bar.

 PRODUCTION URL: https://young-plateau-94674.herokuapp.com/

 ENDPOINTS: the following endpoints are available at the subdirectories listed below, just add them to the end of the Production Url above.